kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 It is used to pass values to attributes and differentiate between these two objects

 Self tells Python where to look in the computer's memory for the a object.
 And then Python changes the value of the that object.
-When you call the perticular method, self is implicitly passed in.
+When you call the particular method, self is implicitly passed in.

 ```
 class Pants: